 The minor in special education is for students who plan to pursue a career teaching in general or special education, want to work in non-school settings with individuals who have disabilities, or investigate issues concerning disability.
-The minor offers two options: educational services and disability studies.
+The minor offers three options: educational services, disability studies, and pre-licensure SPED teaching.

 The faculty and staff in the Special Education major at the UO College of Education are committed to making a difference for people with disabilities and their families by increasing their success in schools, workplaces, and community settings.
 The master's degree program in special education (SPED) emphasizes knowledge of learners who are identified with learning disabilities, behavior disorders, autism, or severe disabilities.
 Graduate studies in special education build capacity through personnel preparation, research, outreach, and dissemination.
 These efforts are focused on systemic approaches to preventing the incidence and prevalence of disabilities as well as to designing and delivering evidence-based services for students with disabilities and their families.

 The Early Intervention special education (EI) endorsement program prepares professionals to work with children from birth through age eight who have disabilities ranging from mild to severe.
 The program integrates didactic course work with practical experience.
 Full-time students can complete the program in four to six terms.
 The program can be completed as a 27-credit add-on endorsement (EI I) to an elementary or special education license or as a stand-alone endorsement (EI II).